datarefinery/API-PMH/README.md

 ListRecords|`<entity>/get`| get all records | get all records, paging applies |
 GetRecord |`<entity>/<id>`| get record|

+### Requests

+WIll only be GET as they are read only.

-### Parameters
+### Request Parameters

-fields = will always default to all, but can be limited to specific fields version = maybe we want the caller to be able to specify a version
+fields = will always default to all, but if implement can be used to limited to specific fields version = maybe we want the caller to be able to specify our API version? limit = default 100 (although have to consider streaming)

 ### Standard Reponse packet

+HTTP headers should include:
+* mime type (application/json etc)
+* next & previous

-Should include:
+JSON response should include:
 * name
 * version
 * next & previous